ctkelley/SIAMFANLEquations.jl/README.md

    1. A print book (details coming sooner or later)
    2. [An IJulia notebook](https://github.com/ctkelley/NotebookSIAMFANL) (open source)
    3. This package (MIT License)<br>
-      I will register this package when Chapter 2 of the notebook and the solvers/test problems it needs are done.
+      I will register this package when Chapter 2 of the notebook and the solvers/test problems for that chapter are closer to done than they are now.

 ## Readme Contents: